marble999/freshlygenerated/content/posts/Oyakodon-(Japanese-Chicken-and-Egg-Rice-Bowl).md

 ![](https://static01.nyt.com/images/2018/07/18/dining/hannah-oyakodon-horizontal/merlin_141075420_edfc0f4f-ba70-4542-a881-085a9dc162b9-threeByTwoMediumAt2X.jpg)

-*The fact that young women like American women are embracing the humble dish of ramen is testament to the fact that once-a-day Asian food isn’t just a teeny-tiny niche.
+*The fact that young women like American women are embracing the humble dish of ramen is testament to the fact that once-a-day Asian food isn't just a teeny-tiny niche.
 From meaty, slippery pot stickers to Sichuan-influenced egg rolls, this salty, sour, bright, brown and yellow classic has traveled from the rural countryside to the heart of every major metropolis in Japan.
 This simple dish makes a great mid-week lunch to kick-start the weekend.
 Serve over steamed rice and a scoop of nori for texture.
-It’s a cheap, wholesome way to sit down and have a healthy food rush, thanks to the chicken and egg.*
+It's a cheap, wholesome way to sit down and have a healthy food rush, thanks to the chicken and egg.*
 ### Ingredients

 * 3 cups cooked white or brown rice